 SCIHP is a primary care clinic.
 When a SCIHP physician, dentist, or other authorized provider arranges a referral for outside consultation or service, you may be responsible for all or some of the bill.
 For more information or for eligibility questions, please contact your insurance company.

-To see if you meet the eligibility requirements for Purchased Referred Care, please go to the Purchased Referred Care Services section of this handbook.
+To see if you meet the eligibility requirements for Purchased Referred Care, please go to the Purchased Referred Care Services section.

 Special Community Events